Korean Danhobak Haemul Juk (Kabocha Seafood Porridge)

 3. 3

-Heat sesame oil and sauté onion with garlic for 2 minutes.
+Heat 1 tbsp sesame oil in a pot over medium heat and saute 70g onion with 1 tsp minced garlic for 2 minutes until fragrant.

 4. 4